When a Fatal Accident Becomes a Wrongful Death Case in Indiana

 These outcomes demonstrate our ability to take on large trucking companies and insurance providers, holding them accountable and securing the compensation our clients deserve.
 You don’t have to navigate this alone.
 Contact Schafer and Schafer LLP today for a free consultation with our commercial vehicle injury attorneys.

-Tragic Electrical Shock Incident at Marina Shores: Schafer & Schafer LLP Files Wrongful Death Complaint
+Tragic Electrical Shock Incident at Marina Shores: Schafer & Schafer Files Wrongful Death Complaint

 Details of the Marina Shores Electrical Shock Incident in Portage, Indiana